 Automated Work Zone Speed Enforcement systems are a vehicle or apparatus-based system that detects the speed of passing vehicles.
-When a vehicle is deemed to be traveling in excess of 11 miles per hour (mph) over the posted speed limit, the system will capture images of the front and rear of the vehicle and related information (i.e. speed limit, speed, location, date, time, etc.).
+When a vehicle is deemed to be traveling 11 miles per hour (mph) or higher over the posted speed limit, the system will capture images of the front and rear of the vehicle and related information (i.e. speed limit, speed, location, date, time, etc.).
 This record and set of images make up a violation.
 This violation is then transferred to a back-office system where registered owner information is then obtained.
 If the violation passes all necessary Quality Assurance and Quality Control checks, a notice of violation is produced and mailed to the registered owner.
 A first-time notice of violation will be a warning carrying no financial penalty.
 Second and subsequent warnings will carry a financial penalty in accordance with Title 75 C.S.
 3369.

 The Automated Work Zone Speed Enforcement systems are located in work zones throughout the commonwealth.
 Work zones are selected by a data-driven process in order to maximize the effectiveness of the systems.